Creative industry in Brazil: Federal Government and the Creative Industries

 In May 2012, the Brazilian president Dilma Rousseff decreed the creation of the Secretaria da Economia Criativa ("Creative Economy Secretariat").
 The goal of SEC is to create, implement and monitor public policy that have the culture as a strategic axis, "prioritizing support and encouragement to professionals and to the micro and small Brazilian creative endeavors."

 According to a report from the United Nations, Brazil was not among the top twenty producers in the industry yet, but the initiative of creating the SEC indicated the government's desire to reposition the "culture as development axis of the Brazilian state."
 To the President of the National Bank for Economic and Social Development (BNDES), Luciano Coutinho, this is a recognition that creative activities are important for the country "in a long-term perspective, having as a goal a more inclusive and sustainable development.

 Globally, the countries that have excelled in the industry are China, in the first place, followed by the United States and Germany.
-But Brazil has contributed greatly in the fields of architecture, fashion and design, revealing its creative potential worldwide.
+Brazil has contributed in the fields of architecture, fashion and design, revealing its creative potential worldwide.

 In December, 2021, the National Intellectual Property Strategy was enacted through Decree 10.886/2021.
 Among the macro objectives of the national strategy is to map the Brazilian creative industry and the action to approximate innovation clusters of the creative industry to intellectual property.
 Concomitantly, the Brazilian Federal Government also created the portal on intellectual property.